plantoncloud/infra-charts/aws-ecs/README.md

 ---

-## Bundle Customization
+## Chart Customization

-Resources created by this ECS Quick Start Bundle can be customized post-deployment to fit specific requirements.
+Resources created by this ECS Quick Start Chart can be customized post-deployment to fit specific requirements.
 Individual configurations may be modified directly in your AWS account or through Planton Cloud.

 ---

 ## Important Notes

-- The ECS Quick Start Bundle is intended for initial provisioning only.
+- The ECS Quick Start Chart is intended for initial provisioning only.
 Subsequent changes or management of resources must be handled individually.
 - Verify DNS configurations within Route 53 to ensure seamless ALB and SSL certificate operations.